Updated September 2018

 New this year from Australia, we came across Kip & Co. at the ABC Kids Expo in Vegas this fall.
 I walked by their booth and stopped dead in my tracks: gorgeous!

 I love the vibrant colors they use in their designs (they basically inspired me to re-decorate my home, but that’s another story!) and I LOVE their thick, winter weight sleep sack (TOG factor 2.5).
-Their prints are so bright and the sizing will take you far.
+Their prints are beautifully bright and the sizing will take you far.
 My personal fave feature: the arm openings have a snap to adjust for snugness as baby grows.
 Brilliant!

 See also Wearable Blanket Smackdown